taogen-docs/resources-of-learning/domains/programming-language-resources.md

   - Introduction to Machine Learning with Python: A Guide for Data Scientists by Andreas C. Müller and Sarah Guido
   - Deep Learning with Python by François Chollet
   - Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow: Concepts, Tools, and Techniques to Build Intelligent Systems by Aurélien Géron
+  - Natural Language Processing in Action: Understanding, analyzing, and generating text with Python (2019) by Hobson Lane, Hannes Hapke, Cole Howard

 Tutorials